 The program can be completed in three years with classes available at both the Lincoln Park and Loop campuses.

 Your classes will challenge you to see human behavior and your environment through the lens of a women’s and gender studies scholar.
 Take part in rigorous social work curriculum, while having access to Chicago-based organizations like the Chicago Metropolitan Battered Women's Network, the Illinois Safe Schools Alliance and About Face Theater.

 The priority deadline for MA applications is February 15.
 Applications will continue to be accepted until April 1 which is the deadline for the MSW program.

 Submit an online application, official transcripts, essay, two letters of recommendation, a writing sample, and curriculum vitae or résumé.

 You’ll complete 76 credit hours in the MSW program and 32 credit hours in the Women’s and Gender Studies program.

-of 2016 LAS master’s degree recipients were employed or continuing their education with six months of graduation
+of LAS master’s degree recipients were employed, continuing their education or not seeking employment within six months of graduation.

-of employed 2016 College of LAS graduates were in a job related to their field of study
+of employed College of LAS graduates were in a job related to their field of study.

 You’ll learn from faculty like Assistant Professor Maria Ferrera who specializes in child welfare, medical social work and assists the Filipino American and other immigrant communities with social service needs.
 Her areas of practice and research involve the influence of colonization on ethnic identity development; community-based, socially just practices and mixed-methods-research with ethnic minority youth.
 Ferrera also studies health disparities and the impact of health care law on new and undocumented immigrants in Chicago.